jpedrosml/ColmeIA_Technical_Assessment/README.md

 ### Some additional thoughts

 - The email provided some credentials, but due to a bug in the application, valid credentials trigger a confirmation dialog before granting access.
 Likewise, it is possible to access the dashboard without login;
 - There are some buttons that have no identifiers, which ended up compromising the testing process.
-Both were targeted using positional selectors relative to nearby elements, and were also documented inline when they happened.
+Both were targeted using positional selectors relative to nearby elements, and were also documented inline when they happened;
+- "Colmeia Forms" submenu option could not be tested since it does not render anything.